-El Salvador does not have a specific food law that applies to imported foodstuffs.
+El Salvador does not have a specific food law that applies to imported food.
 Instead, the Salvadoran Health Code is used to enforce food safety for all food products.
-The Ministry of Public Health (MINSAL) is in charge of all registrations and authorizations to import, manufacture, and sell food and beverages, and materials used in the production process.
-Section 12, Article 88 of the Salvadoran Health Code relates to food imports and states that in order to import any food or beverages they must be authorized by a Certificate of Free Sale and Consumption issued by the competent health authority in the country of origin.
+The Ministry of Public Health (MINSAL) is responsible for all registrations and authorizations to import, manufacture, and sell food and beverages, as well as materials used in the production process.
+Section 12, Article 88 of the Salvadoran Health Code (Legal framework Public Health Council-Marco Legal | CSSP) relates to food imports and states that in order to import any food or beverages, they must be authorized by a Certificate of Free Sale and Consumption issued by the competent health authority in the country of origin.
 Each certificate must include the name of the product and its components.
 In addition, Article 95 states that the Ministry of Health is in charge of product registration including imported food and beverages.
 Products of animal origin are regulated by the Livestock Division/Food Safety of Animal Products (DGG) of the Ministry of Agriculture (MAG).
-Other products such as fresh produce are regulated by the Plant Health Division of MAG.
+Other products, such as fresh produce, are regulated by the Plant Health Division of MAG.

 The Government of El Salvador (GOES) does not have an overarching system for food safety and enforcement, mainly due to a lack of resources.
-The Ministry of Economy through the Consumer Protection Agency (DDC) is in charge of enforcing the Consumer Protection Law.
+The Ministry of Economy, through the Consumer Protection Agency (DDC), enforces the Consumer Protection Law.
 The National Assembly has ratified an updated version of the law that designates DDC as the sole entity in charge of safeguarding consumers from unsafe products.

 Most food products are inspected for safety at the port of entry.
-However, the Ministry of Health, in collaboration with the DDC, carries out random testing at the retail and wholesale levels to make sure that foodstuffs comply with all required health and quality standards.
+In addition, the Ministry of Health, in collaboration with the DDC, carries out random testing at the retail and wholesale levels to make sure that products comply with all required health and quality standards.
 Nevertheless, many products reach their final destinations without an inspection due to lack of human resources and appropriate infrastructure to control illegal distribution channels.
 This is most common in open-air markets.

-The trend in food safety in El Salvador is toward improved control and more efficient regulations, and the use of Codex Alimentarius norms.
-Meanwhile, Central American norms are being used until Codex norms are fully revised and adopted.
+The trend in food safety in El Salvador is toward adoption of improved control measures, more efficient regulations, and the use of Codex Alimentarius norms.
+In the meantime, Central American norms are being used until Codex norms are fully revised and adopted.